Funk Is A Universal Language...

 From his current home base in Rio de Janeiro, Cardaci plays at the most exclusive spots in the city.
 But he also maintains his healthy connection to the underground, playing free parties from the beaches of Ipanema to high atop the favelas.

 2013 marked the four year anniversary of the Botafogo Social Club party he co-founded in Rio.
-From the party’s humble beginnings, BSC has grown to one of the city’s best and most consistent events, receiving press in Marie Claire magazine and regularly getting tapped as "Critics Pick" in Time Out magazine.
+From the party’s humble beginnings, BSC grew to one of the city’s best and most consistent events, receiving press in Marie Claire magazine and regularly getting tapped as "Critics Pick" in Time Out magazine.
 Highlights include hosting Gilles Peterson for a rare five-hour set as well as throwing renegade Carnaval street parties resulting in the police shutting down the street to traffic due to thousands dancing in the street, on top of cars, and in the trees.
 The party as even spread to the US and UK.
 The funk knows no bounds.

 While somehow always managing to fly just under the radar of the general public, Cardaci has steadily toured around the world DJing alongside a wide variety of top DJs and musicians, including BBC Radio DJ Gilles Peterson (at the Botafogo Social Club party in Rio), disco and funk legends Nile Rodgers and Chic (at the Galway Arts Festival in Ireland), seminal house singer Robert Owens (at the Glastonbury Festival in England), and acclaimed electronic producer James Murphy (at the Body & Soul Festival in Ireland).

 As a producer, Cardaci has released music as part Metaversal Synthphonic Orchestra, 2 Block Radius, and has explored other aliases including The Beat Nicker and Teeski At The GoGo.
 He has always classified himself primarily as a DJ, but his productions have gained a strong and dedicated following including an international roster of supportive DJs such as Severino Panzeta (Horse Meat Disco), Kev Beadle, Mark Quark, Finn Cambell Notman (The Groovers), Sergio Fedasz (GO Bang/Synthetigers) and Hesohi.
 Severino even contributed a remix to the 12-inch single of Take You Back from 2 Block Radius on San Francisco label Uncut Records.